superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ### Pagination for Large Result Sets

 For API endpoints that may return large sets of data, implement pagination to ensure manageable response sizes.
-There are two types of pagination implementations in SuperMetabase:
+There are two types of pagination implementations in Talk to Metabase:

 #### 1. API-Based Pagination